Jennifer Jiyoung Hwang

 Biography

-Jennifer Jiyoung Hwang is a first-year master’s student pursuing a Master of Science in Strategic Communication, in The Media School at Indiana University Bloomington.
-She has a Bachelor of Arts in Journalism from the University of Wisconsin-Madison, and before graduate school, Jennifer worked for Wisconsin Governor Tony Evers.
-She was originally born in South Korea, but Jennifer also calls Singapore, Indonesia, and Shanghai home.
+Jennifer Jiyoung Hwang is a second-year master’s student pursuing a Master of Science in Strategic Communication, in The Media School at Indiana University Bloomington.
+She has a Bachelor of Arts in Journalism and Communication Arts from the University of Wisconsin-Madison, and before graduate school, Jennifer worked for Wisconsin Governor Tony Evers.
+She was born in South Korea and also calls Singapore, Indonesia, and Shanghai home.